 What You Need to Know about Using Medical Cannabis Flower in a Vaporiser in NZ

-Medicinal cannabis has been available on prescription in NZ since 2018, and since then an ever-growing number of patients have been able to access these medicines.
-We recently told you that the very first medical cannabis flower was verified as meeting the quality standards in New Zealand but, at the time, this was only for use when brewed as a tea.
-Well, good news!
-Medicinal cannabis flower has now also been verified for inhalation via a vaporiser.
+A big milestone occurred in December 2021, when the very first legal medical cannabis flower was verified as meeting the quality standards in New Zealand, but this was only for use when brewed as a tea.
+Following on from this, medicinal cannabis flower was verified for inhalation via a vaporiser in June 2022.ย

-New Zealand is following through with its plan to roll out the country’s medicinal cannabis program, and the industry has evolved significantly since the initial law change.
+New Zealand is following through with its plan to roll out the countryโ€™s medicinal cannabis program, and the industry has evolved significantly since the initial law change.
 There is now a wider variety of medical cannabis products available for doctors to prescribe for a range of complex health conditions.

 Depending on their condition and medical needs, patients may now be prescribed medicinal cannabis in the form of oils, as well as medical cannabis flower for tea and vaporising.
 We’ve put together a helpful article for you below.